 Landranger maps: 187, 188, 189, 198

-Also available to download is the text giving the background to the historical places along the trail from the old published guide, no longer available in print.
+Also available to download is the background to the historical places along the Trail from the old published guide, no longer available in print.

 Historic gardens open to the public - Borde Hill, Wakehurst Place,Standen House and Gardens and Groombridge Gardens are on the route.
 The distinctive sandstone villages dominate in the west and white weatherboarded villages are found in the east.

 Ardingly to West Hoathly for the gentle climb through a steep-sided, wooded valley to the quiet ridge-top village of West Hoathly.
 Matfield to Goudhurst for the wonderful colours of the orchards in the spring and autumn.